AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-automating-table-maintenance.md

 ## Self-Managed Maintenance with Spark and Iceberg APIs

-For teams that can't use managed maintenance services—whether due to cloud provider, cost structure, or operational preference—the Iceberg Java API provides direct maintenance actions that can be wrapped in Spark or Flink jobs.
+For teams that can't use managed maintenance services, whether due to cloud provider, cost structure, or operational preference, the Iceberg Java API provides direct maintenance actions that can be wrapped in Spark or Flink jobs.

 The standard pattern for compaction using the Iceberg Spark Actions API: